Immigration agency subpoenas Oregon county over 2 inmates

 A U.S. judge ruled in August that the Trump administration cannot withhold millions of dollars in law enforcement grants from Oregon to force the state to cooperate with U.S. immigration enforcement.

-Since January, ICE has issued similar immigration subpoenas in California, Denver, Connecticut and New York.
-Tuesday's subpoenas were the first issuedd in Oregon.
+Since January, ICE has issued similar immigration subpoenas in California, Colorado, Connecticut and New York.
+Tuesday's subpoenas were the first issued in Oregon.

 The action means the agency could ask a federal judge to order Washington County to comply and hold it in contempt of court if it doesn't.
 It was unclear what options were available to the sheriff's office, which is subject to the state's sanctuary law.